-This Policy is to control the management, operation, use and confidentiality of the CCTV system at the Eric Payne Centre, Jubilee Fields and the Greig Hall.
+This Policy is to control the management, operation, use and confidentiality of the CCTV system at the Eric Payne Centre, Jubilee Fields.

 This policy was prepared after taking due account of the Code of Practice published by the Data Protection Commissioner (revised 2008), and the 2013 Surveillance Camera Code of Practice guidelines following the introduction of the Protection of Freedoms Act 2012.